 I have a list of things I need to do everyday.
 What?
 A list within a list?
 Yep.
 This list is actually how I started many of these activities.
 It’s a way for me to remember to make progress toward my goals.

 Some of the items on the list don’t necessarily make me happier or less stressed (so not on this list).
 Actually they often make me MORE stressed but the end goal would make me happier.
 The idea of finishing a large task and taking steps toward that goal consistently make me happier.
 And I have to remind myself that no matter what, I don’t want a zero day.
 Every day is important.
 I have to make SOME progress every day.

 I run through at least 20 Chinese flash cards everyday.
 I copy one week of old journal entries into Word.
 I write these to-dos on a list and they soon become habits.
 I read one chapter from each of these monstrous Tim Ferriss books – Tools of Titans.
 And building those habits makes me happier.
 Also, I eventually finish tasks that seemed impossible from the outset.

-37. Remembering great moments from the year.
+37. Remember Great moments from the Year.